typelevel/doobie/doc/src/main/tut/09-Arrays.md

 ### Setting Up

+Note that the code in this chapter requires the `doobie-contrib-h2` module.

 Again we set up an H2 transactor and pull in YOLO mode, but this time we're not using the world database.

 ```tut:silent